jelebg/mitsi/README.md

 ## What is Mitsi ?

 Mitsi is a very simple web application to explore a relational database.

-With it you may :
-* explore your physical data model
-* search tables, fields, indexes, etc
-* send links to share your graphs or databases
+It works for Oracle and PostgreSQL, and can be extended to other RDBMS.

-Unlike other tools, it is quick and cool.
+With it you may explore your physical data model easily.
+Unlike other tools, it is quick and cool (I swear).

 ## Basic functionnalities

+* Instant search bar for tables, columns, indexes and constraints
+* Graph navigation, and graph interactions to display table data and metadata
+* Pathfinding using the relation graph

 ![Screen](/.github/mitsi_screen.png)